metaskills/awesome_bot_lambda/README.md

 # README

+Little AWS Lambda to validate links in awesome projects.
+Uses the [Lamby](https://github.com/customink/lamby) gem for simple Rails & AWS Lambda intgration along with the [awesome_bot](https://github.com/dkhamsing/awesome_bot) gem.

 ## Setup

 #### Installing AWS CLI & SAM

-This is fairly easy on Macs using Homebrew.
+If you have these installed skip this setp.
+However, each are fairly easy on Macs using Homebrew.
 For other platforms or first time installers, please follow the [full guides](https://github.com/customink/lamby/issues/18) and configure your AWS CLI before proceeding.

 ```shell
 $ brew install awscli